 Meanwhile, there are ghost and creepy stories throughout southeastern Wisconsin.
 There are unconfirmed reports of the residents of a former mansion haunting the St. John’s Military Academy.

-And legend has it that in the 1890s, a local Oak Creek farmer butchered his wife and neighbor before burning his lands.
+And legend has it that in the 1890s and neighbor before burning his lands.
 His field is said to lie within the “haunted” Bender Park borders these days.
 Rumors about Indian burial grounds, satanic rituals and spectral drag race victims off of Fitzsimmons Road are also prevalent when discussing the spooky park's history.

 Last year, Menomonee Falls Patch reported unexplainable phenomena were occurring at businesses up and down Main Street.
 Those stories came from business owners and employees, and were chilling enough.
 Now, it appears, the spirits are speaking for themselves.